-I help brilliant midlife women and men unlock their potential in nature, with Walk and Talk coaching.
+I help brilliant midlife women and men unlock their potential in nature.

 “I embarked on life coaching with a degree of scepticism, but I have been truly thrilled with the processes that Kate has put in place for me to help with the unveiling of myself to, well, myself!”